Alpha

 To create an Insight, call the Insight constructor.

-# Insight(symbol, period, type, direction, magnitude=None, confidence=None, sourceModel=None, weight=None, tag='')
+# Insight(symbol, period, type, direction, magnitude=None, confidence=None, source_model=None, weight=None, tag='')

-insight = Insight("IBM", timedelta(minutes=20), InsightType.Price, InsightDirection.Up)
+insight = Insight("IBM", timedelta(minutes=20), InsightType.PRICE, InsightDirection.UP)

 // new Insight(symbol, period, type, direction, magnitude=null, confidence=null, sourceModel=null, weight=null, tag="");